Stolen Generations: Policy in practice

-I was at the post office with my Mum and Auntie [and cousin].
-They put us in the police ute and said they were taking us to Broome.
-They put the mums in there as well.
-But when we'd gone [about ] they stopped, and threw the mothers out of the car.
-We jumped on our mothers' backs, crying, trying not to be left behind.
-But the policemen pulled us off and threw us back in the car.
-They pushed the mothers away and drove off, while our mothers were chasing the car, running and crying after us.
-We were screaming in the back of that car.
-When we got to Broome they put me and my cousin in the Broome lock-up.
-We were only ten years old.
-We were in the lock-up for two days waiting for the boat to Perth.

 The report discovered that removed children were, in most cases, placed into institutional facilities operated by religious or charitable organisations.
 A significant number, particularly females, were "fostered" out.
 Children taken to such institutions were trained to be assimilated to Anglo-Australian culture.
 Policies included punishment for speaking their local Indigenous languages.
 The intention was to educate them for a different future and to prevent their being socialised in Aboriginal cultures.
 The boys were generally trained as agricultural labourers and the girls as domestic servants; these were the chief occupations of many Europeans at the time in the largely rural areas outside cities.

 A common aspect of the removals was the failure by these institutions to keep records of the actual parentage of the child, or such details as the date or place of birth.
 As is stated in the report:

 the physical infrastructure of missions, government institutions and children's homes was often very poor and resources were insufficient to improve them or to keep the children adequately clothed, fed and sheltered.

 The children were taken into care purportedly to protect them from neglect and abuse.
-However, the report said that, among the 502 inquiry witnesses, 17% of female witnesses and 7.7% of male witnesses reported having suffered a sexual assault while in an institution, at work, or while living with a foster or adoptive family.
+However sexual assault and abuse was widespread, with the report finding that among the 502 inquiry witnesses, 17% of female witnesses and 7.7% of male witnesses reported having suffered a sexual assault while in an institution, at work, or while living with a foster or adoptive family.
+Beyond this, conditions in the institutions were found to be invariably poor, with severe discipline, excessive child labour, poor nutrition, physical and emotional abuse, and poor quality education.
+Staff were found to be generally unqualified and given complete control and power over the children.

 Documentary evidence, such as newspaper articles and reports to parliamentary committees, suggest a range of rationales.
 Apparent motivations included the belief that the Aboriginal people would die out, given their catastrophic population decline after white contact, the belief that they were heathens and were better off in non-indigenous households, and the belief that full-blooded Aboriginal people resented miscegenation and the mixed-race children fathered and abandoned by white men.